cdeccio/digital-emblem/internet-draft/draft-bwbh-digital-emblem-model.md

 --- abstract

-This document describes the conceptual models of use for digial emblems.
+This document describes the conceptual models of use for digital emblems.
 --- middle

 # Introduction